ydahal1/ydahal1/ReadMe.md

-What's the worst part about being a cross-eyed teacher?

-They can't control their pupils.
+Where does astronauts hangout after work?
+At the spacebar.

 [
-Wed Apr  1 00:47:50 UTC 2026
+Thu Apr  2 00:40:38 UTC 2026
  ]